9 Kent things to look forward to in 2019

 World Heritage Site, Canterbury Cathedral looks forward to welcoming visitors into a beautiful, new Welcome Centre when it opens this spring.
 Visitors will enjoy unique views from the free-to-visit Viewing Gallery and learn more about the Cathedral’s rich history through new interpretation and multi-media guides.
 Step back in time…

-Feel like King of the jungle with a stay at Lion Lodge, the latest luxury overnight accommodation at Port Lympne Wild Animal Reserve.
+Feel like King of the jungle with a stay at Lion Lodge, the latest luxury overnight accommodation at Port Lympne Hotel & Reserve.
 Offering an opportunity like no other, Lion Lodge is set within the lion’s natural enclosure.
-Featuring floor to ceiling windows in both the master bedroom and the open plan living area, guests will be just a whisker away from this magnificent lion pride.
+Featuring large picture windows in both the master bedroom and the open plan living area, guests will be just a whisker away from the reserve’s lions.
 With luxurious touches throughout the safari-style lodge, guests can indulge in exceptional accommodation, fine dining, a private golf buggy for transport around the reserve and access to the park’s facilities after hours.
 A cat nap with all the creature comforts…

 Another big birthday!
 This year marks the 250th anniversary of Belmont House’s construction.
 This elegant 18th century house commands stunning views over the surrounding Estate and the rolling Kentish North Downs.
 This year, why not take a wander through the walled gardens, explore the history inside the house, or even marvel over the finest private collection of clocks and watches in Britain outside those in the national museums?
 Tick, tock.